 European Union leaders have granted the UK a six-month extension to Brexit, after five hours of talks in Brussels.

-The new deadline is now the 31 October 2019, although the UK can leave before then if MPs pass Theresa May's withdrawal deal.
+The new deadline is now the 31 October 2019, although the UK can leave before then if MPs pass the withdrawal deal.